Bachelor of Science in Kinesiology

 Alumni Success Beyond the Program

-Watch this video for the story of one BS in Kinesiology alumna who now works as a corporate health and fitness specialist.
+Amanda Giorno is an alumna of Temple's BS in Kinesiology who now works as a corporate health and fitness specialist.
 The program also prepares students for roles in public health and recreation.

 - Fall early action: Nov.
 1